Mohammed Khadda: Art

-Often working with a palette of earth tones, Khadda created tactile compositions that layer Arabic writing and calligraphy over atmospheric abstract canvases.
-For the most part, Mohammed Khadda was a self-taught painter of abstract compositions.
-He used Arabic characters and signs taken from Berber tattoos in his artwork.
-Though he was self-taught for part of his life, he also had connections with art schools.
-In 1947, Khadda met Abdallah Benantaur, an artist born in Mostaganem a year after Khadda was born.
+In 1947, Khadda met Abdallah Benanteur, an artist born in Mostaganem a year after Khadda was born.
 After their encounter, Khadda enrolled in an École des Beaux-arts [College of Fine Arts] where he learned different art techniques such as watercolors, pastels, and paintings.
 He continued to expand on his painting techniques by painting scenes of meetings in bookstores and flea markets.
 In 1948, he and Benantaur went to visit a friend in a hospital sanatorium.
 It was during this visit that Khadda saw the Museum of Fine Arts where he was inspired by paintings by Eugène Delacroix, Eugène Fromentin, Théodore Chassériau, and Nasreddine Dinet.
 He was also influenced by sculptures by Auguste Rodin and Antoine Bourdelle.